How to safely access the Dark & Deep web

-Even if you’re writing emails like a pro, have insane YouTube skills, and are followed by many on Instagram, there may still be uncharted lands on your Internet map.
-What if I told you that you can only see a mere fraction of the things the Internet has to offer?
+Even if you use the internet on a daily basis – writing emails and styling with your YouTube skills – there may still be uncharted lands on your Internet map.
+What if I told you that you can only see a fraction of the things the Internet has to offer?

 Beneath the surface, there is a much deeper layer that is inaccessible via your common browser – the dark web and deep web.
 But accessing this part of the net is not very safe unless you take certain precautions.
 So make yourself comfortable in your seat and learn how you can safely access the Dark and Deep web.

 - Download a reputable VPN and set it up on your device.
 We recommend NordVPN, now 72% OFF!

 - Register to get your account

 - Connect to a server of your choice

 - When you connect, your traffic will be redirected and encrypted, providing a much safer browsing experience.

 Guide: How to access the Deep and the Dark web safely

 Your connection with Tor passes through three publicly hosted nodes chosen randomly before reaching the intended website.
 However, many users prefer to opt for additional measures to go the extra mile when it comes to privacy.

 There are many options to pick from: for an additional privacy-minded OS like Tails (or The Amnesic Incognito Live System), burner laptops, etc. However, for this guide, I picked a VPN with a standard Tor configuration, which should provide enough safety and be easy to set up for most users.